A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Significance Evaluation for LSP and WWZ analysis

-The variability observed in blazar light curves is typically dominated by red-noise processes that can be described by a power-law power spectral density (PSD) of the form $P(\nu)\propto A\nu^{-\beta}$, reflecting stochastic fluctuations arising in the jet or accretion flow.
-To evaluate the statistical significance of the candidate periodic feature, we performed Monte Carlo simulations following the method of \citet{emmanoulopoulos2013generating}, generating artificial light curves that reproduce both the observed PSD and probability density function (PDF) and sampling them identically to the TESS data.
+The variability observed in blazar light curves is typically dominated by red-noise processes reflecting stochastic fluctuations arising in the jet or accretion flow.
+To evaluate the statistical significance of the candidate periodic feature, we performed Monte Carlo simulations following the method of \citet{emmanoulopoulos2013generating}.
+The PSD of the observed light curve was modelled using a bending power law, $P(\nu) \propto \nu^{-1}[1 + (\nu/\nu_b)^{\alpha-1}]^{-1}$, which was preferred over a simple power law by the Bayesian Information Criterion \citep{2010MNRAS.402..307V}, with best-fit slope $\alpha = 3.12 \pm 0.06$ and break frequency $\nu_b = 0.567 \pm 0.019$\,day$^{-1}$, consistent with the red-noise character of blazar variability.
+The PDF was estimated directly from the flux distribution of the observed data.
+Artificial light curves reproducing both the best-fit PSD and the observed PDF were generated and sampled identically to the TESS data.